New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2024 income limit for Community Medicaid for a single applicant is $1,732/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+The 2025 income limit for Community Medicaid for a single applicant is $1,799.75/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants with both spouses applying, the 2024 asset limit for Community Medicaid is $42,312 combined between the two applicants/spouses, and the income limit is a combined $2,351/month.
-For a married applicant with just one spouse applying for Community Medicaid, the applicant spouse has a $31,175 asset limit and a $1,732/month income limit for 2024, and the non-applicant spouse has a $154,140 asset limit and no income limit.
+For married applicants with both spouses applying, the 2025 asset limit for Community Medicaid is $42,312 combined between the two applicants/spouses, and the income limit is a combined $2,432.25/month.
+For a married applicant with just one spouse applying for Community Medicaid, the applicant spouse has a $31,175 asset limit and a $1,799.75/month income limit for 2025, and the non-applicant spouse has a $157,920 asset limit and no income limit.

 Assisted Living Program (ALP) Waiver Income Limit

 The Assisted Living Program (ALP) Waiver has its own unique income limit that provides married ALP beneficiaries with the income flexibility needed to afford room and board costs at the licensed “assisted living program” where they receive ALP services.
-The 2024 income limit for the ALP Waiver is $1,732/month for single applicants, just like it is with other Community Medicaid programs, but it’s a combined $3,464/month for couples (compared to $2,268/month for other Community Medicaid programs).
-For people who don’t reach those limits, SSI will supplement their income until it reaches the $1,732/month or $3,464/month limits.
+The 2025 income limit for the ALP Waiver is $1,799.75/month for single applicants, just like it is with other Community Medicaid programs, but it’s a combined $3,599.50/month for couples (compared to $2,432.25/month for other Community Medicaid programs).
+For people who don’t reach those limits, SSI will supplement their income until it reaches the $1,799.75/month or $3,599.50/month limits.
 They will then be required to pay most of that money to the “assisted living program” to cover the cost of room and board.

 Functional Requirements

 The functional, or medical, criteria for Community Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
-New York uses its Uniform Assessment System eligibility tool, completed by a registered nurse from the NY Medicaid Choice’s Conflict-Free Eligibility & Enrollment Center, to determine if an individual requires a NFLOC.
-This tool takes into consideration an applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting), as well as their cognitive abilities.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 New York Disabled, Aged or Blind (DAB) Medicaid Eligibility Criteria